isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/Student Recognition.md

 <p style="text-align: justify;">“I think what we did helped the situation in huge ways,” said Jiaxing.
 “How different would things be if we didn’t?”</p>

 <p style="text-align: justify;">Umeed agreed.
 “It’s normal to feel afraid, especially when you see blood.
 You might even fear being judged if you step into the situation.
-But you can’t let your own feelings get in the way.”
+But you can’t let your own feelings get in the way.”</p>

 <p style="text-align: justify;">“Yes, just do what is right.
 At the very least, you can say that you’ve tried.”
 Said Joshua.</p>